dmaher42/Athens/README.md

 ## Entry points

-The legacy bootstrap at `src/entry/boot.ts` has been removed.
 Use `src/entry/initializeAthens.js` as the runtime entry point for embedding Athens into other experiences.